 That, however, is what we have done with the smartphone and text messaging.
-Business people rushing from meeting to meeting, mothers and fathers driving their children to and from activities, and high school and college-age young adults, some with less than one year of driving experience, are all freely talking on and texting with their smartphones devices as if they are at no additional risk.
+Business people rushing from meeting to meeting, mothers and fathers driving their children to and from activities, and high school and college-age young adults, some with less than one year of driving experience are all freely talking on and texting with their smartphone devices as if they are at no additional risk.

-According to The National Safety Council, around 25% of all motor vehicle accidents are caused by texting and driving.
-Using a cell phone accounts for 1.6 million crashes and 330,000 injuries yearly.
+According to The National Safety Council around 25% of all motor vehicle accidents are caused by texting and driving and using a cell phone accounts for 1.6 million crashes and 330,000 injuries each year.
 Texting is the leading cause of distracted driving in 78% of the 421,000 distracted driver accidents.

 Almost 90% of all teens bring their phones to school and use them in the car coming from school.
 Every day 11 teens are killed in texting-related motor vehicle accidents.

 The odds of a texting teen having an accident is four times greater than an adult.
 Most teens do not agree that they are putting their lives in danger by texting while driving.
 Teens report veering off of the road or veering into the oncoming lane of traffic approximately 10% of the time they are driving.